metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Detroit's defense is laughably bad.
 Dime coverage and yet, Detroit still gives up a touchdown to a Mason Rudolph-led offense.

 So far, Detroit is giving major yards away to Pittsburgh's power run game.

+Jared Goff only attempted one pass deeper than 10 yards in the first half.
+Truly amazing.
+Any production Detroit saw on offense can almost entirely be attributed to their ground game.
+Pittsburgh is giving up serious yards on offense.

+Interestingly enough, Detroit's two-minute offense consisted almost entirely of runs.
+Maybe an indictment of Jared Goff?